CarletonComputerScienceSociety/carletoncomputersciencesociety.github.io/index.md

 <div class="content-wrap">
   <a href="https://carletoncss.slack.com/signup" class="flex-center-align" target="_blank">
     <img src="./images/Slack-528.png" alt="Slack" height="48" width="48" style="margin-right:15px;">
-    Join the 'carletoncss' team on slack!
+    Join the us on slack to keep up to date with events and clubs, and to meet new people! :D
   </a>
 	<div class='feed'>
 		<h1 class='skinny-underline'>News</h1>